Skip to content

 sharded only picks how those K inner chunks are stored:

-sharded: false (default) sharded: true
+sharded: false sharded: true (HEALPix default at K > 1)

 storage K regular chunk objects per shard 1 shard object per shard